 A: This material is well developed as an instructional medium in the East; so it would not be good sense to attempt to improve on or substitute for something which is tested and effective.
-Take it the other way around: people in the East do not usually try to invent radio for themselves just because it was invented in, and imported from, the West.
+Take it the other way around: people in the East do not usually try to invent radio for themselves just because it was invented in, and imported from, the West

-The effect which our material is having in the Western world is already extensively written about by people in the West, who say that they find it useful, and I must refer you on this point to these people.
+The effect which our material is having in the Western world is already extensively written about by people in the West who say that they find it useful, and I must refer you on this point to these people.

-Another reason why we have not been using material from the West is that until recently we have not had a home-grown product, sufficient material of this kind, to recycle.
+Another reason why we have not been using material from the West is that until recendy we have not had a home-grown product, sufficient material of this kind, to recycle.

 Even if we had been able to collect it, its reception, due to established patterns of disdain for narrative instruction, would not have given it a fair chance.
-Only after indicating its usage, vitality and durability in certain cultures which have found it useful could we induce people elsewhere to look for the local product andabove all - make use of it.
+Only after indicating its usage, vitility and durability in certain cultures which have found it useful could we induce people elsewhere to look for the local product and above all - make use of it.

 We have had to re-open the question of the possible value of tales, stories, jokes and narrative, and hold this door open in the face of a long-standing Western convention that such material is only of entertainment value.
-What has happened is that the equivalent of a technological infra-structure, or a basic literacy in this field, is being established in the West.
+What has happened is that the equivalent of a technological infra-structure, or a basic literacy in this field, is being established in the West studying in the West, that (a) this material is intended only for the West: because it has also had a phenomenal success in the East; or that (b) people in the East have not had to go through a similar retrieval and refamiliarisauon process to enable them to reclaim the non-entertainment content in these artefacts of their own cultures.